 The side of the patient’s dental arches closest to the receptor is recorded in focus while the side closest to the x-ray source is blurred out of focus (Figure 19).
 The x-ray source has a vertical slit aperture and directs the x-ray beam in a lingual to labial direction through the structures.
 Panoramic machines vary in style but operate according to the principles outlined above.
-Some models allow the patient to sit-down and while in others the patient stands.
-The resulting image is uniformly magnified due to the long object-receptor distance with some premolar contact overlapping.
-However, this technique produces reasonably good overall representations of the teeth and surrounding anatomical structures.
+Some models allow the patient to sit-down while in others the patient stands.
+The resulting image is uniformly magnified due to the long object-receptor distance with some premolar proximal contact overlapping.
+However, this technique produces good overall representations of the teeth and surrounding anatomical structures.

 Figure 19.
 Schematic diagram of simple panoramic motion incorporating slit beam radiography and linked motion of x-ray tubehead and receptor.